maggie202506/cudy-docs-aibot/docs/user_guide/industrial_router/status.md

 - Total Traffic: Lifetime data transmitted/received since the router was deployed or reset.
 Long-term usage analysis for capacity planning and maintenance scheduling.

 ## LAN
 shows whether the router's LAN network connection is enabled or not, its IP address and MAC address.
-Click *More Details* to know more information on the *Status* sub-page, or configure some *settings* (refer to [LAN](network.md#lan)).
+Click *More Details* to know more information on the *Status* sub-page, or configure some *settings* (refer to [LAN](network.md#lan){ data-preview }).

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/industrial_router/status-lan1.webp" alt="" width="800px" style="border: 1px solid #eee; display: block; margin: 0 auto;" />

 ## Wireless 2.4G
 shows whether ther router's Wireless 2.4G network is enabled or not, its SSID and channel.
-Click *More Details* to know more information on the *Status* sub-page, or configure some *settings* (refer to [Wireless 2.4G](wireless_2.4g.md)).
+Click *More Details* to know more information on the *Status* sub-page, or configure some *settings* (refer to [Wireless 2.4G](wireless_2.4g.md){ data-preview }).

 <img src="https://cdn.jsdelivr.net/gh/cudytech-pr/User-Guide/docs/images/industrial_router/status-2.4g.webp" alt="" width="800px" style="border: 1px solid #eee; display: block; margin: 0 auto;" />